 Does it hurt to leave a Chromebook plugged in?

 Chromebooks are powered by lithium batteries.
-Not only are these batteries long lasting, they are also very resilient.
+Not only are these batteries long-lasting, they are also very resilient.
 Older laptop batteries could be damaged by leaving them plugged in.
-However, your Chromebook battery will be just fine if it left plugged in overnight, all day, or all the time.
+However, your Chromebook battery will be just fine if it is left plugged in overnight, all day, or all the time.

 Can Chromebooks be overcharged?

 Chromebooks cannot be overcharged.
 Leaving them plugged in all the time will ensure that your Chromebook is fully charged when you need to use the battery.
 Leaving your Chromebook plugged in will also keep your Chromebook battery from fully discharging.

 Fully discharging your Chromebook battery is detrimental to your battery’s health.
 Fully discharged batteries may not recharge back to 100% or may not charge at all.
 This is why I give examples in my post how to keep your Chromebook from fully discharging when storing them.